ruc-sci-comp/cpp-syllabus/README.md

 ### Remote Instruction

 Our course will be conducted 100% remotely.
 We will meeting regularly at the scheduled time for the course via Discord, where I will give a lecture and then assist in coding exercises.
-Assignments will be given each week and will be due the following week.
-Quizzes will be given each week.

-### Course Outline

-Our week-to-week is organized as the following; though is subject to change depending on class pace.
 Unless noted in class, there will be a quiz and an assignment due almost every class.
 Weeks 01, 02, 08, and 14 will not have an assignments assigned.
 Weeks 01, 08, 09,  and 14 will not have a quiz.

+### Course Outline

+Our week-to-week is organized as the following; though is subject to change depending on class pace.

 * **Week 01**: What is C++, What is Scientific Computing, Setup & Basic Programming
 * **Week 02**: Basic Programming, Functions, Control Structures, Kinematic Equations